niederschelden/flightcaseplaner/README.md

 ### Step 2: Material and Profile Adjustments
 Set your preferred material thickness.
 Additionally, make any necessary adjustments to the aluminum profile.

-### Step 3: Advanced Customization (Optional)
+### Step 3: Visualisation (Optional)
-For those familiar with OpenSCAD: Download the OpenSCAD files from this repository and manually change values in the declaration section for more detailed visualization.
+For those familiar with OpenSCAD: Download the OpenSCAD files from this repository and manually adjust values in the declaration section.
+Rotate the case to view from all angles and explore the exploded view to understand how parts interlock.

 ### Step 4: Build Your FlightCase
 Once you've set everything up, it's time to get building.
 Have fun!